To start monitoring MongoDB with Foglight, perform the following installation instructions in the given order:

 db.getSiblingDB('admin').grantRolesToUser('foglightAgent', ['viewAllUsersAndRoles'])

-Finally, ensure that all firewalls and network settings allow the machine running the FglAM to access the host of each monitored server on its configured port.
+Finally, ensure that all firewalls and network configurations allow the machine running the FglAM to access the host of each monitored server at its configured port.

 The below instructions cover common steps used to configure a TLS/SSL connection from the MongoDB Agent client.
 For full information on secure connections and server-side configuration, refer to the TLS/SSL Configuration for Clients section of the MongoDB documentation for your database version.